Josh Towers: Los Angeles Dodgers

 On December 11, 2009, Towers signed a minor league contract with the Los Angeles Dodgers.
 He competed for a spot in the rotation during spring training, but was ultimately assigned to the Triple-A Albuquerque Isotopes to start the season.
 He made eight starts for the Isotopes and was 2-5 with an 8.05 ERA.
 On May 20, he triggered his opt out clause and was granted his release from the organization.

 Guerreros de Oaxaca

 He signed with Guerreros de Oaxaca in the Mexican Baseball League for 2011 and pitched to a 7.94 ERA in four games.

 Camden Riversharks

 After his release in Mexico he signed with the Independent Camden Riversharks.
 With Camden, he posted a record of 5-6, with a 6.15 ERA.
 On August 7, 2011, Towers announced his retirement from baseball.

 Since his retirement, Towers has served as the color commentator for the University of Nevada, Las Vegas Rebels baseball team.
 He is also a baseball analyst for Vegas Stats & Information Network.

+Coaching career

+Beginning in 2026, Towers is the pitching coach for the Kelowna Falcons, a summer college baseball team in the West Coast League.